PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

-The most important commands for down stream data analysis, available in the pcdl TimeStep and TimeSeries class, can be run straight from a command line shell like: [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), [csh](https://en.wikipedia.org/wiki/C_shell), [dos](https://en.wikipedia.org/wiki/DOS), [fish](https://en.wikipedia.org/wiki/Fish_(Unix_shell)), [ksh](https://en.wikipedia.org/wiki/KornShell), [powershell](https://en.wikipedia.org/wiki/PowerShell), [sh](https://en.wikipedia.org/wiki/Bourne_shell), [tsh](https://en.wikipedia.org/wiki/Tcsh), or [zsh](https://en.wikipedia.org/wiki/Z_shell), to name a view.
+The most important commands for down stream data analysis, available in the pcdl TimeStep and TimeSeries class, can be run straight from a command line shell, like [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), [csh](https://en.wikipedia.org/wiki/C_shell), [dos](https://en.wikipedia.org/wiki/DOS), [fish](https://en.wikipedia.org/wiki/Fish_(Unix_shell)), [ksh](https://en.wikipedia.org/wiki/KornShell), [powershell](https://en.wikipedia.org/wiki/PowerShell), [sh](https://en.wikipedia.org/wiki/Bourne_shell), [tsh](https://en.wikipedia.org/wiki/Tcsh), or [zsh](https://en.wikipedia.org/wiki/Z_shell), to name a view.

-The command names are drived from the related python3 function. \
+The command names are derived from the related python3 function. \
-The command parameter mimic the related python3 function arguments as closely as possible. \
+The command parameter mimics the related python3 function arguments as closely as possible. \
-You can always call the [help](https://en.wikipedia.org/wiki/Help!) parameter ( pcdl_command -h), to access the man page for a pcdl command!
+You can always call the [help](https://en.wikipedia.org/wiki/Help!) parameter ( pcdl\_command -h), to access the man page for a pcdl command!

-Please spend some time to learn about each of the 18 commands, by studing it's man page. this will truely make you a power user!
+Please spend some time to learn about each of the 18 commands, by studying its man page.
+This will truly make you a power user!

 ## Preparation

 To runs this tutorial,
-you can install the 2D unittest dataset into your PhysiCell output folder, by executing the following command sequence.
+you can install the 2D unit test dataset into your PhysiCell output folder, by executing the following command sequence.

-**Waring: all data currentlty in your PhysiCell/output folder will be overwritten!**
+**Waring: all data currently in your PhysiCell/output folder will be overwritten!**

 ```bash
 cd path/to/PhysiCell